Hi, I’m Antje (she/her), queer-affirming therapist in San Francisco, California, Oregon, Utah, and Virginia.

 Here to help!

 How I can help.
-Do you want to explore LGBTQ+-affirmative therapy offered by a therapist in your community?
-Are relationship or work difficulties, major illness, life transitions, or trauma keeping you stuck?
+Do you want to explore queer-affirming therapy offered by a therapist in your community?
+Are relationships or work difficulties, major illness, life transitions, or trauma keeping you stuck?
 Do you struggle with long-standing issues such as depression, anxiety and panic, obsessive thoughts, compulsive behaviors, or post-traumatic stress?
 I would like to help!
+I believe that, with the right therapeutic relationship, everyone can achieve their goals.

 My approach to therapy embraces your unique perspective, identity, and culture as the basis for our work together.
 I am aware that hetero-normative standards do not apply to many people.
 People with lesbian, gay, bisexual, transgender, queer/questioning, and other sexual and gender identities often live, and experience the world, very differently from straight, cisgender people.
 I always aim to recognize and understand your unique experience and how it informs and can assist the work we do together.